About the electricity industry, the BSC and Elexon

 - Supply (selling it to the end consumer)

 Interconnectors are transmission cables that allow electricity to flow from one country to another.
-There are interconnectors which exist between the British mainland and Northern Ireland, France, Holland and the Republic of Ireland.
+There are interconnectors which exist between the British mainland and Northern Ireland, France, Holland, the Republic of Ireland and Norway.